New-Creta/Rex/docs/src/documentation/build_pipeline.md

 After which it looks for this the ninja project reflecting the project you specified (which is auto generated by sharpmake) and compiles the configuration specified with the compiler you specified.

 ### Post Build
-the sharpmake scripts specify for all rex related projects to launch the `post_build.py` script found at the source root.
+the sharpmake scripts for all rex related projects launch the `post_build.py` script found at the source root.

 This script launches clang-tidy and clang-format if clang tools are enabled.
 Because clang-tidy is run using clang, the post build is only enabled when compiling with clang